nuls-io/devsite/docs/Docs/d_transaction.md

 Handling fee

 ```
-The remaining part of forms-tos is the handling fee (the model supports multiple asset payment fees, and the constraints are determined by the economic model design)
+The remaining part of froms-tos is the handling fee (the model supports multiple asset payment fees, and the constraints are determined by the economic model design)
 ```

 **remark**